SkyKings-Guild/SkyKings/README.md

     - You can also create a server-specific shop!

-- Global Events System

-    - The bot owners can start an event and have it sent to every server that has the bot properly configured!

 - Hypixel Server Status

     - Server owners can setup the bot to send status updates from [status.hypixel.net](https://status.hypixel.net) to a channel with an optional ping!